Pennsylvania Route 152: History

 PA 152 was originally built as Limekiln Road in 1693.
 This road was used to transport lime from kilns in Upper Dublin Township.
 The road was maintained by adjacent property owners.
 In 1850, the Limekiln Turnpike Company was created to improve the roadway through the collection of tolls, boasting tollhouses at each end of the village of Dreshertown (now Dresher).
 The toll collection and tollhouses along the Limekiln Pike were abolished and removed in 1917.
 When Pennsylvania designated legislative routes in 1911, what is now PA 152 did not get a route number.

-In the original 1928 routing, PA 152 stretched from the Stenton Avenue and Broad Street (US 611) intersection via Stenton Avenue and Ogontz Avenue in the West Oak Lane neighborhood of North Philadelphia to PA 113 in Silverdale.
+In the original 1928 routing, PA 152 stretched from the US 611 (Broad Street) and Stenton Avenue intersection via Stenton Avenue and Ogontz Avenue in the West Oak Lane neighborhood of North Philadelphia to PA 113 in Silverdale.
 At this time, the entire route south of Chalfont was paved.
 The segment within Perkasie and Sellersville known as Walnut Street, Constitution Avenue, and Park Avenue was signed as PA 413 from South Perkasie Road to Main Street (then US 309).
 By 1940, PA 152 was paved north of Chalfont.

 In 1946, the northern terminus was moved to US 309 in Sellersville, replacing the segment of PA 413.
 From the late 1940s to before 1960, the southernmost segment on Easton Road from US 309 to Arcadia University was signed as US 611 Alternate.
 By 1960, the southern terminus was moved to its current location at US 309 (now PA 309) in Cheltenham Township, with US 309 replacing the route along Stenton Avenue and Ogontz Avenue.
 The northern terminus was moved to its current location at the PA 309 interchange near Sellersville by 1970.